kirillzhosul/gofra/docs/advanced/ffi.md

 extern func int _puts[*char[]*]@link[_puts]
 ```

-In that case is straighforward same name, but you can change that, and
+In that case is straightforward same name, but you can change that, and